-Progression
+Progression Policy

 Progression has two meanings in the BSN Program at Angeles College Los Angeles.
-First, students must meet certain standards to progress from one term to the next in the program.
-Second, students must meet very specific requirements to progress from Level 2 to Level 3 in the nursing program.
-Level 3 is the Level in which students begin to take care of real human patients in clinical facilities affiliated with Angeles College Los Angeles.
-Refer to the BSN program student handbook for more information.
+First, students must meet certain standards to progress from one quarter to the next in the program.
+Second, students must meet very specific requirements to progress from Year 2 to Year 3 in the nursing program.
+Year 3 is the Year in which students begin to take care of real human patients in clinical facilities affiliated with Angeles College Los Angeles.